k-chop/tfc-waila-plugin/README.md

 Waila plugin for TerraFirmaCraft
 ================================
-**Latest version: 0.4.1 (TFC 0.79.24 compatible)**
+**Latest version: 0.4.1 (TFC 0.79.25 compatible)**

-TFC already have official waila suport, and this plugin add a tiny little bit more waila support for TFC TileEntities.
+**TFC already have official waila suport**, and this plugin add a tiny little bit more waila support for TFC TileEntities.

 This plugin supports: